nishant99shah/login-singup-page/README.md

 # Sign Up & Sign In Pages

-This project is created using React & Tailwind CSS Both the pages are created with full form validation support and also used React Context API for storing instant user details
+This project is created using React & Tailwind CSS.
+It is also responsive for mobile and tablets.
+Both the pages are created with full form validation support and also used React Context API for storing instant user details

 -> Sign Up Page